Changissnz/nu_merchant_principal/README.md

 The compromise from non-zero sum games suits the purpose of pacifying such biases, including jealousy and ambition, for integrity of the organization.
-However, in an organization's life, there occurs instances where zero-sum games are utilized for the objective of slashing what is deemed to be excess or vice.
+However, in an organization's life, there occur instances where zero-sum games are utilized for the objective of slashing what is deemed to be excess or vice.